saisankp/Lucene-News-Search-Engine/README.md

 where entities with <> are required and entities with () are optional depending on the operation you require, since `similarity` and `parser` are required for `evaluate` and `search` but not `index`.
 The only requirement for `index` is `analyzer`.

 * `index` builds the Lucene index using the Indexer class
-* `search` allows for interactive search using the Searcher class (brought over from our previous assignment, but not the purpose of this assignment since we use topics for queries now, so this option is only here for curiosity purposes)
+* `search` allows for interactive search using the Searcher class (this option is only here for curiosity purposes)
 * `evaluate` scores against a library of queries from the `topics` folder using the Scorer and Searcher classes.
 We use trec_eval thereafter to get MAP values from these.

 ## Setting up trec_eval